compass Explore next steps to improve your mental health. Get mental health help

 • More energy during the day

-When people first start Wellbutrin, some may feel side effects like jitteriness or lots of energy, feeling like you’re bouncing off the walls a bit.
+When people first start Wellbutrin, some may feel side effects like jitteriness or lots of energy, feeling like they’re bouncing off the walls a bit.
 Others tend to feel irritable or anxious, or they experience things like dry mouth and increased heartbeat.

 Since anxiousness is one of the common side effects of Wellbutrin, it’s not often prescribed to treat anxiety.
 For those with anxiety, Wellbutrin can worsen picking or anxiety tics, feeling nervous, and uncontrollable worry.

-Is Wellbutrin Good for Intrusive Thoughts?
+Is Wellbutrin Right for Me?

 • Medical writer